A healthier semi-classical dynamics: Unraveling of classical-quantum field theory

 This associates to each trajectory a \textit{4-metric} and quantum state on a 1-parameter family of hypersurfaces $\Sigma$.
 The unraveling provides a method to studying dynamics of classical gravity interacting with quantum matter.

 In the gravitational context, one also expects that one should consider theories which retain diffeomorphism symmetry.
 Treated as an effective theory, we expect that the coefficients $D_0,D_1,D_2$ entering into the dynamics result from integrating out high energy modes of dynamical fields.
-As such, we should demand as an that an effective theory be diffeomorphism \textit{covariant}, meaning that a solution to the dynamics in one frame should be a solution to the dynamics in any other frame, where we should transform the parameters entering into the master equation by hand, since they arise from hidden dynamical degrees of freedom.
+As such, we should demand this effective theory to be diffeomorphism \textit{covariant}, meaning that a solution to the dynamics in one frame should be a solution to the dynamics in any other frame, where we should transform the parameters entering into the master equation by hand, since they arise from hidden dynamical degrees of freedom.

 On the other hand, if there are no degrees of freedom which have been integrated out, as would be the case in a fundamental theory of classical-quantum gravity, it is natural to impose diffeomorphism \textit{invariance} on the dynamics and the coefficients entering the master equation should be constructed out of the gravitational degrees of freedom alone.
 It remains to be seen if such dynamics can be made diffeomorphism invariant and give rise to full general relativity: in \cite{covariantPI} we introduce diffeomorphism invariant theories of classical-quantum gravity, which serves as a proof of principle that classical-quantum theories can be made diffeomorphism invariant, though there appears to be tension in constructing a theory which is both diffeomorphism invariant and renormalizable.
 Such dynamics could, in principle be taken as fundamental, and we leave it as an open question of whether or not such dynamics can be made diffeomorphism invariant with a full classical-quantum constraint surface.